Zoo Miami, formerly Metro Zoo, is a fantastic place for a day out enjoying the animals and the beautiful grounds that are open year-round.

 There are also Tram Tours which bring you on the entire loop for about $6 per person.
 This is a great way to get an overview of the park and where things are located.
 The tours are "narrated" including highlights about the zoo and the animals.

 The Monorail is the other option.
 You will see the train cars traversing overhead along the loop path.
-There are four convenient stations and this is more of transportation option than a way to see the animals.
+There are four convenient stations and this is more of a transportation option than a way to see the animals.
 You don't see much from up there.
 It is a great option to have if you walk around the loop and then find out you are too tired to either continue all the way around or back track to the entrance.

 These are great options to have specially if you visit during the hot summer months.
 Walking the entire loop, even though shaded in many parts, is quite challenging.